Louisiana vs. South Alabama NCAA Football Odds, Plays and Insights | October 2, 2021

 - Louisiana has covered the spread one time this year.

-- The Ragin' Cajuns have covered the spread once this season when favored by 11.5 points or more (in three chances).
+- This season, the Ragin' Cajuns have just one ATS win in three games as a favorite of 12.5 points or more.

-- Louisiana's games this year have gone over the point total one time in four opportunities (25%).
+- Louisiana's games this year have gone over the total in one out of four opportunities (25%).

-- Louisiana is 1-3 against the spread and 3-1 overall this season when the team scores more than 15.7 points.
+- When Louisiana records more than 15.7 points, it is 1-3 against the spread and 3-1 overall.

 - Louisiana is 1-3 against the spread and 3-1 overall when the team piles up over 290.7 yards.

-- The Ragin' Cajuns have three giveaways this season, while the Jaguars have seven takeaways .
+- The Ragin' Cajuns have turned the ball over three times this season, four fewer than the Jaguars have forced (7).

 - Find the latest spread and moneyline odds for Louisiana at SISportsbook.